 Located at Megalong Road, Megalong Valley.

-Travel west along the Great Western Highway from Blackheath and you will come across the small mountain village of Mount Victoria.
+Travel west along the Great Western Highway from Blackheath, and you will come to the small mountain village of Mount Victoria.

-The village boasts a number of buildings dating back to the mid 19th century and is well worth a visit, maybe stop for a coffee and enjoy some of its history.
+The village boasts some buildings dating back to the mid 19th century and is well worth a visit, maybe stop for a coffee and enjoy some of its histories.

 You will drive through Mount Victoria following the Darling Causeway to the Bells Line of Road if you are heading to the Blue Mountains Botanic Garden at Mount Tomah.